 Certain employer aggregation rules apply in determining whether an employer is an ALE subject to the employer information reporting provisions.
-Under those rules, all employers treated as a single employer under Internal Revenue Code section 414(b), (c), (m), or (o) are treated as one employer for purposes of determining ALE status.The employers that comprise the ALE are each referred to as ALE members.
+Under those rules, all employers treated as a single employer under Internal Revenue Code section 414(b), (c), (m), or (o) are treated as one employer for purposes of determining ALE status.The employers that comprise the Aggregated ALE Group are each referred to as ALE Members.

-The employer information reporting requirements are applied separately to each ALE member comprising the ALE, consistent with the approach used to determine any assessable payment.
-For example, each ALE member is liable for its own information reporting requirements, and is not liable for the information reporting requirements of any other entity in the controlled group comprising the ALE.
+The employer information reporting requirements are applied separately to each Aggregated ALE Group Member comprising the ALE, consistent with the approach used to determine any assessable payment.
+For example, each ALE Member is liable for its own information reporting requirements, and is not liable for the information reporting requirements of any other entity in the controlled group comprising the Aggregated ALE Group.

 For more information on the employer aggregation rules, see section V.D. of the preamble to the employer shared responsibility provision regulations, section 54.4980H-2 of the ESRP regulations and ESRP Q&As.